 If you know a child who appears to be having challenges in the classroom, Primary Project may be the solution.
-Our Primary Project program has helped over one million children in 2100 schools adjust to classroom environments.

 - Detect school adjustment difficulties early